kristianlee/readme/README.md

 - What is my job?
 I'm there to help enable my teams (and the teams around me) to do the best work of their lives.
 I can provide support, remove obstacles, and ensure each person has the resources they need to thrive.
 I will always prioritize the growth, well-being, and success of my team members.
 - Work/life balance: I believe in working to live, not living to work, and I encourage everyone on my team to find a balance that suits them.
 Everyone has different priorities, and I respect each person’s individual balance between work and personal life.
 - Delivery: The responsibility for 'what' teams deliver is decided in conjunction with stakeholders and higher level objectives, but the 'how' should be left for teams to decide.
 - Psychological Safety: I am committed to fostering a psychologically safe environment where everyone feels respected, comfortable sharing ideas, and safe to speak up.
-Mistakes are seen as learning opportunities, and collaboration is encouraged to ensure all voices are heard.a
+Mistakes are seen as learning opportunities, and collaboration is encouraged to ensure all voices are heard.
 - Being as inclusive as I can to the people in my team and the wider business is very important to me.
 I will:
   - Look for opportunities to give underrepresented groups the benefit of my experience, my time and hopefully roles on my team.
 This makes good business sense (hiring diverse voices means that the products you deliver are much more likely to suit them, therefore appealing to a larger % of your market) as well as being the correct human thing to do.
   - Give space in sessions I run to make sure that everyone has the opportunity to give their valued input.